LUMINA Technical Paper

 Songs must achieve ≥ 95% confidence (~1.65σ) to qualify for attribution.

 Only the top performers make the finals.
-In 512-dimensional space, random noise produces a baseline similarity of ~4.4%.
+The noise floor is measured empirically from GTZAN control tracks — not assumed from theory.
 The confidence gate (≥ 95% via the error function) ensures we only attribute influence to songs whose signal is statistically significant — not random coincidence.

 4Dual-Channel Attribution